eye-division/adventure-places/_adventures/finding-the-fossil-tree-on-the-isle-of-mull.md

 ### Eat, drink, sleep

 This adventure lends itself perfectly to self-sufficiency.
 Take plenty of supplies.
 Bivvy or wild camp under the stars (but well away from potential rock fall).
 Drink in all of its wild beauty and return changed by the experience.
+Otherwise, the [Whitetail Gin](https://whitetailgin.com/){: target="_blank"} distillery and cafe and the [Tiroran hotel](https://www.tiroran.com/){: target="_blank"} and self-catering cottages are perfectly-placed at the start.

 ### Kit